matchmore/tech-blog/20180613/README.md

 The little difference, that appears between both standards, does not create a big significance.
 The distinction that does exist between them is rather on their functionalities.

 As noted, both protocols work with iOS and Android devices.
-There is no issue of incompatibility involved with beacon transmissions to 95+% of all the smart devices in the world.
+There is no issue of incompatibility involved with beacon transmissions to Android and iOS smart devices.

 So, from the perspective of end users, developers don't need to be worried about the difference in Eddystone and iBeacon.

-Matchmore supports all beacons conform to Android & Eddystone and Apple's standard, iBeacon.
+Matchmore supports all beacons conform to Eddystone and Apple's standard, iBeacon.

 # How does it work ?
 ## Advertising packet